 Mayor Pro Tem Treviño asked of the availability of a Park Application showing Park locations and amenities.
 Ms. Martin stated that the Department recently unveiled the "Find Your Park" website with said information.
-She noted that Park Staff was meeting with each Councilmember to show them how to use the site and next was Community Outreach efforts.
+She noted that Park Staff was meeting with each Councilmember Office to show them how to use the site.